metal3-io/metal3-docs/docs/user-guide/src/capm3/unhealthy_annotation.md

 ## Automatic application after remediation timeout

-Starting from CAPM3 API version `v1alpha4` (available in previous release branches), this annotation may also be **applied automatically** when remediation attempts time out and the node fails to recover.
+Starting from CAPM3 API version `v1alpha4` (available in previous release branches), this annotation may also be **applied automatically** when remediation attempts timeout and the node fails to recover.

 During a remediation cycle managed by a `Metal3Remediation` resource, the following parameters define retry and timeout behavior: